rcalimlim/rosscalimlim.me/src/site.md

 ---

 ## this site
 is built with [11ty](https://www.11ty.dev/), a lightweight static site generator.
 Eleventy seemed to be the lightest and most flexible way to focus on content first.
-An ancillary goal was to eventually get into the [10kb club](https://10kbclub.com/), which meant keeping the landing page zipped bundle size `<`10kb.
+An ancillary goal is to eventually get into the [10kb club](https://10kbclub.com/), which means keeping the landing page zipped bundle size under 10kb.

 All to say, this site uses no front-end JavaScript at all--reducing client-load and decreasing network latency/load times!